1. Formatting requirements

 - abstract of the paper (governed by the requirements of the bibliographic database of Vernadsky National Library of Ukraine) in the volume of 1800-2500 characters, briefly outlining the urgency of the article, the research objective, content, directions for further investigation, in Ukrainian and English;

 - annotation (summarizing) serves as an independent source of information and should be informative (without descriptive generalizations); original (without being a duplication of the abstract); substantial (reveal the content of the article and research results); compact but not concise (230-250 words in total); it is submitted by a separate file;

-- keywords (in three languages as Ukrainian, Russian and English).
+- keywords (in Ukrainian and English).

 3. Requirements for the structure of a scientific article published in the specialized edition

 UDC (left corner);